itmm/md-patcher/README.md

 }
 ```

-This argument is used by `CMake` to run the test suite.
+This argument is used by `GNU Make` to run the test suite.

 Please note the special comment `// ...`.
-These comments signal `md-patcher` that it should
+These comments signal `md-patcher`
-jump over the next lines of the file until it finds a line that matches the line following the
+that it should jump over the next lines of the file until it finds a line that
-comment.
-That allows me to specify the position where the new code will be inserted.
-If the
+matches the line following the comment.
+That allows me to specify the position
+where the new code will be inserted.

-comment is indented it can only jump over lines that have the same prefix.
+If the comment is indented it can only jump over lines that have the same
+prefix.

-After processing these three fragments I get the following code, that I redirect to
+After processing these three fragments I get the following code, that I
-`/dev/null` to ignore it:
+redirect to `/dev/null` to ignore it:

 ```c++
 #include <cstdlib>